 Computer Science is one of the top-earning bachelor’s degrees among engineering, math, science, and business.
 As a Computer Science graduate, you can earn an average salary of $50-$130k per year.
-In this field, you will also have a lot of growth potential as your salary will increase exponentially every year.
+In this field, you will also have a lot of growth potential as computer scientist salaries are known to increase dramatically year over year.

 Technical Computer Science Interview Questions

-In a computer science interview, the way you answer the general and technical questions will be a major deciding factor in your selection for the role.
-Most of the questions will be based on coding, programming languages, operating systems, computer hardware and software, and a number of other computer system topics.
+In a computer science interview, your answers to the general and technical questions will be a major factor in your selection for the role.
+Most of the questions will be based on coding, programming languages, operating systems, computer hardware and software, and other computer system topics.

 These are the sorts of questions that establish baseline knowledge.
 For example, what is a class/superclass?
 What is an object?
 What is a file?
 Linked list, class variable, multiple inheritances, base class, input and output, conversion constructor, object oriented programming, etc.

-Let us take a look at some similar questions and answer the above.
+Let us take a look at some similar technical interview questions and answer the above.

 Which programming languages do you prefer and why?

 This is a very basic question and you should know that there is no right answer to it.
-If the role you are applying to requires the usage of a certain language then you can mention some of the things you like about that particular language.
+If the role you are applying to requires knowledge of a certain language, you can mention some things you like about that particular language.
 Or you can mention the language you prefer and give the reason for your preference for it.
 For example: